Oyum2814/Sandbox-For-Web-Automation/README.md

 The element you want to select can be (should be written in the same manner as shown) : xpath, class_name , id The actions one can perform on the element are : click(), send_keys([what you want to type inside the element])

+And don't worry if you don't know much about modular programming, The GUI will be provided soon , it will be a matter of few clicks to make a web automation flow, Just give me some time :).